ClouDesire/docusaurus/website/blog/2018-08-29-openstack-integration.md

 workflow](https://docs.cloudesire.com/docs/syndication.html) by developing an integration with the OpenStack API layer.
-We are currently supporting the latest Queens release of the 2018 February 28th but we took care to avoid recently-introduced APIs in order to easily support older OpenStack versions.
+We are currently supporting the latest Queens release of the 2018 February 28th but we took care to avoid recently-introduced APIs to easily support older OpenStack versions.

 To easily install OpenStack on our test environment, we leveraged the [conjure-up](https://conjure-up.io/) tool maintained by Canonical, which allows